-Certain remnants from the Soviet era such as a Soviet sculpture park and a disused nuclear missile site that has been converted into a Cold War museum stand as reminders of a dark, recent past.
-On the other hand, the Orvydas stone garden and the Hill of Crosses testify the enduring faith that characterizes the spirit of Lithuania.
+Certain remnants from the Soviet era, such as a Soviet sculpture park and a disused nuclear missile site that has been converted into a Cold War museum stand as reminders of a dark, recent past.
+On the other hand, the Orvydas stone garden and the Hill of Crosses testify to the enduring faith that characterizes the spirit of Lithuania.

 The small size of the country makes Lithuania travel a somewhat inexpensive outlook with even the well-trodden areas having a low volume of visitors such that tourists are left with the feeling that there is yet a lot to be explored.

-Apart from the capital, the second city Kaunas is home to some fascinating museums, and excellent bars and restaurants.
+Apart from the capital, the second city Kaunas is home to some fascinating museums and excellent bars and restaurants.
 Klaipeda is a port city with a convenient overnight stop for tourists en route to the Neringa resorts along the Curonian Spit.
 Palanga is the party town of the country that is teeming with visitors, particularly during the summer months.

 Tourists planning to travel to Lithuania will positively be enchanted and intrigued by the plethora of things to do in Lithuania.
 Nevertheless, they should not miss out on visiting the following Lithuania points of interest, failing which their tour would remain vastly incomplete.